Skip to main content

 In-Person Program

 2026-05-20 14:00:00 2026-05-20 15:00:00 America/Los_Angeles Storytelling Through Fiber Art Join us to discuss George Takei's graphic novel, They Called Us Enemy, and how fiber art expresses meaning and practicality.
-Explore Takei's WWII experiences and how fiber works were made during his family's internment.
+Explore Mr. Takei's WWII experiences and how fiber works were made during his family's incarceration.
 For teens ages 12 - 18.
 South El Monte Library -

 Wednesday, May 20